 As a UW-Madison employee (under Wisconsin Executive Order #54), you are required to immediately report child abuse or neglect to Child Protective Services (CPS) or law enforcement if, in the course of employment, the employee observes an incident or threat of child abuse or neglect, or learns of an incident or threat of child abuse or neglect, and the employee has reasonable cause to believe that child abuse or neglect has occurred or will occur.
 Volunteers working for UW-Madison sponsored programs or activities are also expected to report suspected abuse or neglect.
-Please find full details at http://www.oed.wisc.edu/childabuse/
+Please find details at https://uwpd.wisc.edu/services/reporting-child-abuse-neglect/